btoron/pyOFSC/README.md

 - All functions are now using the API name (Core or Metadata)
 - All functions return a python object by default.
 If there is an available model it will be used, otherwise a dict will be returned (see `response_type` parameter and `auto_model` parameter)
 - Errors during API calls can raise exceptions and will by default when returning an object (see `auto_raise` parameter)
+- JSON_RESPONSE and TEXT_RESPONSE are now deprecated.
+Use `response_type` parameter to control the response type